kurtosis-tech/kurtosis/docs/docs/quickstart.md

 Introduction
 ------------

 Welcome to the [Kurtosis][homepage] quickstart!
-This guide will take ~15 minutes and will walk you through configuring and building a basic Kurtosis package that can be used as an environment for running multi-container tests.
+This guide will take ~15 minutes and will walk you through building a basic Kurtosis package.

 :::tip What You'll Do